Summer Series Rules

 7. Tackle: All fish must be caught on rod and reel.
 Wire lines are permitted.
 No electric reels (except kite rods & downriggers).
 Treble hooks are permitted.
 Harpoons may not be used for any purpose in the tournament.

-8. Bait & Bait Fishing: Fishing with live bait is permitted in the tournament; however, live chumming is not permitted.
+8. Bait & Bait Fishing: Fishing with live bait is permitted in the tournaments; however, live chumming is not permitted.
 Live baits may not be removed from a hook or baitwell thrown against any object or surface on the boat and then placed in the water.
 Live baits may not be removed from a hook or baitwell, then cut in half and thrown into the water.
 If a bait is not attached to a hook connected by line to a fishing rod, it must be completely dead before it is placed in the water.
 Live bait teasers are not allowed.
-All teams in the tournaments are prohibited from having any boats outside the tournament to live chum on their behalf.
+All teams in the tournaments are prohibited from having any boats outside the tournaments to live chum on their behalf.
 Frozen chum and cut bait are permitted.
-Registered boats may catch their own bait at any time during the tournament.
+Registered boats may catch their own bait at any time during the tournaments.

 9. Hook & Catch: All male, female and junior anglers must hook, fight, and catch their own fish.
 Once a fish is hooked, that angler must fight the fish until it is properly released, boated or lost.
 Anglers may not pass rods to fellow anglers once a fish has been hooked.
 A fish is considered to be hooked once a strike occurs and the drag is engaged or the bail is closed.
 The use of a rod holder to hook a fish is allowable provided the individual that engages the drag is the same person that fights the fish until release, catch or loss.